nus-cs2103-AY2021S1/tp/docs/team/benclmnt.md

 * **New Feature**: Added the ability to add / delete sessions.
 (Relevant PR(s): [\#72](https://github.com/AY2021S1-CS2103T-T13-3/tp/pull/72), [\#97](https://github.com/AY2021S1-CS2103T-T13-3/tp/pull/97))
   * What it does: This feature allows the user to create and delete fitness sessions.
   * Justification: This feature is core to the product because the user needs to create a session before they can schedule a client.
+I also lay the foundation for other team members to work on the session model.
   * Highlights: This enhancement required an in-depth analysis of design alternatives.
   The implementation was challenging as it deals with dates, the notion of "overlapping" dates, and handling schedules related to the session.